ahnaf-hossain2/Git-hub-education-pack/README.md

 2. Ensure ID card shows valid dates
 3. Check image quality of submitted documents
 4. Wait 24 hours before reapplying
+5. Also apply again from you college or university location of which email you are using to apply.

 ### Troubleshooting
 - Clear browser cache and cookies